Knowledge Base

 const knowledgeResults = await response.json();

 // 2.
-Extract knowledge content (here, assume all results are taken)
+Extract knowledge content (here we assume all results are used)

 const knowledge = knowledgeResults